$B\to X_{c(u)}\ell\bar{\nu}_{\ell}\gamma$ and determination of non-perturbative parameters: Contributions from different diagrams to the inclusive Matrix Element

 \section{Contributions from different diagrams to the inclusive Matrix Element}

-The explicit structure of $\mathcal{M}_{\mu \nu}^{(m)}$, $\mathcal{L}_{\mu \nu}^{(m)}$ and $I_m$ are listed below.
+The explicit structure of $\mathcal{M}_{\mu \nu}^{(m)}$, $\mathcal{L}_{\mu \nu}^{(m)}$ and $I_m$ calculated to $\mathcal{O}(z^3)\, (z=m_c/m_b)$ are listed below\footnote{Mathematical expressions for amplitude are very long, so we have only shown the leading term in $z$ here.
+However, we have included terms up to $\mathcal{O}(z^3)$ in our numerical computations.}.
 All the relevant expressions for Fig.2(a) are listed in Section-\ref{radiative}.
-We now present explicit expressions for diagrams Fig.2(b) to Fig.2(i).\\
+We now present explicit expressions for diagrams Fig.2(b) to Fig.2(i).

 \textbf{1.
 Fig.2(b):}

 \textbf{2.
 Fig.2(c):}

 \textbf{3.
 Fig.2(d):}